SoftDev4Research/4OSS-lesson/_episodes/05-contribution-governance-communication.md

 ---
-title: "Define clear and transparent contribution, governance and communication processes"
+title: "Define clear and transparent contribution, communication and governance processes"
 teaching: 90
-exercises: 0
+exercises: 45
 questions:
   - "How does someone start contributing to my project?"
   - "What do I need to consider about project design and governance?"
-  - "If someone has a question about my project, where can they find answers?"
-  - "How is someone contributing to my project going to be acknowledged or rewarded?"
+  - "How do people communicate within the project?"
 objectives:
   - "Design the minimum guidelines for people to contribute and engage with the project"
   - "Define how you would support your contributors"